shinyvision/vimfony/README.md

 This is a language server that adds Symfony integration in Neovim.

-It uses your go-to definition keymapping (`gd` for most vimmers)

 If you find a bug or want a feature, you can create an issue or a PR.
-I’ll probably take a look at it, but no promises.
+I’ll probably take a look at it.
-I’m working on getting code parsing to work using tree-sitter.
-If that’s done, we can have autocomplete for Twig functions!
+We finally have several autocomplete features working in Vimfony!

 ## Features
 - `gd` Twig templates with @Bundle support